Frequently Asked Questions (FAQ) for Capacity Usage

 Yes.
 IntelliSnap operations are measured by the Snapshot and Replication licenses.
 The availability of these licenses do not change the current capacity calculation done by the Backup license.

 If you perform IntelliSnap operations in your CommCell environment, you must contact your software provider to obtain the snapshot and replication licenses based on your current capacity usage.
-See Calculating the Capacity Usage for more information.
+For more information, see Capacity Calculations in the License Summary Report.

 How do I exclude unnecessary backups from being counted against the capacity usage calculation?